Learn About CHIP in Alabama

 - Not eligible for Medicaid benefits.

-To learn about additional eligibility requirements for CHIP, please download our complimentary guide.
+To learn about additional requirements for CHIP, download our free guide.

 What services are covered by CHIP in Alabama?